GEORGE5961/GEORGE5961.github.io/_pages/about.md

       <img src="../images/med.png" alt="我的照片" />
     </th>
     <th class="tg-oe15">
-      <b>A new method to diagnose discoid lateral menisci on radiographs is presented.
+      <b>A new method to diagnose discoid lateral menisci on radiographs </b> <br>
       Knee joint is segmented from an original radiograph image.
 Image enhancement and denoising tools are used to strengthen the image and remove noises.
 A specific algorithm was designed to build a model of the knee joint and measure the parameters.
 This work is advised by <a href="http://www.se.sjtu.edu.cn/teacher/teacherdetail.aspx?id=24">Prof. Yan Sun</a>.
     </th>
   </tr>
 </table>